ExgnosisClasses/JavaWeek1/Labs/Lab 6-5 Constructors/Lab 6-5 Constructors.md

 ```

-the validator which we used in the `setName()` method, and we should use it here to be consistent.
+The validator which we used in the `setName()` method should be used here to be consistent.

-There are two ways we can do this, we can call it from the constructor directly, or we can call like this
+There are two ways we can do this, we can call it from the constructor directly, or we can call it via the `setter`

 ```java
 	private String name = null;